Ethiopia starts producing electricity from Nile dam | DW | 20.02.2022

 The dam will eventually produce over 5,000 megawatts of electricity, doubling the electricity output of Ethiopia.
 It will also be one of the largest hydroelectric dams on the African continent once it is generating at or near capacity in the next year or two.

-The large reservoir for the dam is 145 meters (475 feet) and can contain 74 billion cubic meters (2600 cubic feet).
+The large reservoir for the dam is 145 meters (475 feet) and can contain 74 billion cubic meters (2,600 billion cubic feet).
 As of last July, the reservoir was sufficiently full for the dam to begin producing electricity, though no official announcement was made by authorities.

 A 1929 treaty between Egypt and Sudan, then represented by colonial power the UK, gave Egypt veto power over construction along the Nile along with a historic right to claim the river as its own.
 A 1959 treaty with Sudan cemented Egypt's status.